- Case Studies

 Quiet periods at tills and counters can be hard to avoid, and they can have a significant impact on your overall efficiency.

-Screwfix, for example, have separate till areas for trade and retail customers, looked after by colleagues trained to serve one or the other.
+A DIY retailer, for example, have separate till areas for trade and retail customers, looked after by colleagues trained to serve one or the other.
 Our analysts noted that, at times, the trade sections were busy while retail was empty and vice versa, but because of their division of skillsets, colleagues weren’t able to switch over and help out.

-Screwfix HQ were surprised by the amount of downtime it caused, and although there’s no quick fix – our recommendations were to either multiskill colleagues or introduce more digital kiosks – the quantifiable data we’ve given them will help inform decisions around their long-term strategy.
+Thier HQ were surprised by the amount of downtime it caused, and although there’s no quick fix – our recommendations were to either multiskill colleagues or introduce more digital kiosks – the quantifiable data we’ve given them will help inform decisions around their long-term strategy.

-Travelodge also had an issue with quiet periods.
+A Leading Hotel chain also had an issue with quiet periods.
 They wanted to investigate whether there was a way to reduce downtime on reception, when no customers were waiting.
 We discovered that teams in different locations had developed their own methods for filling that time, from finding small jobs they could complete in situ to spending short periods away from the front desk.
 Our data gave HQ the information they needed to trial different approaches and inform their customer strategy.

-In Mothercare’s case, it was a sign that staff were too thinly spread, and an even greater incentive to drive out inefficiency and release more time to customers.
-For B&M, it was a reminder to move with the times – they’d only recently started selling larger, high-priced items and hadn’t yet adapted their selling techniques.
+It was a reminder to move with the times – they’d only recently started selling larger, high-priced items and hadn’t yet adapted their selling techniques.
 Their only service point was at the tills, and in some stores, the floors that displayed furniture were unmanned at peak times.

 Do your teams feed back that too much time is spent on admin, or on staff meetings that keep colleagues away from customers?
 They’re common complaints, but the reasons behind them aren’t always clear.
 An efficiency study can help unpick issues – and give you the evidence you need to prioritise tackling them.